 Chinese authorities occasionally deny tourist entry to Tibetan Autonomous Prefectures in Sichuan and Qinghai.
 Contact a reputable travel agency before travelling to these regions.

 Dual citizenship is not legally recognized in China, which may limit the ability of Canadian officials to provide consular services.
 If you are a Canadian of Chinese origin travelling to China, ensure that you are well informed about Chinese law and practices relating to determination and loss of Chinese citizenship, including cancelling a household register (“hukou”), applying to renounce Chinese citizenship, etc. Contact the nearest Chinese diplomatic or consular office for more details.
 Travel using your Canadian passport and present yourself as Canadian to foreign authorities at all times.
 Canadian citizens using non-Canadian travel documents to enter mainland China have been and will be denied access to Canadian consular services by Chinese authorities.
-Consult our publication entitled Dual Citizenship: What You Need to Know for more information.
+See Travelling as a dual citizen for more information.

 Canadian children born in China to at least one parent who is a Chinese citizen are Chinese citizens under China’s Nationality Law.
 The child’s Canadian citizenship may not recognized by Chinese authorities, and the family may be subject to family planning regulations.